 - After slicing the tops off the rolls, carefully set tops aside until ready to use, and lay the bottom halves of the rolls in a 13×9 casserole dish.

 - Have fun with your toppings.
-You can do a classic combo like this Turkey Sliders Recipe or my Baked Ham and Cheese Sliders recipe or get creative with these cheesy Corned Beef Sliders recipe using leftover corned beef from St. Paddy’s Day.
+You can do a classic combo like this Turkey Sliders Recipe or my Baked Ham and Cheese Sliders recipe.
 The possibilities are endless!
 Check out these Chicken Parmesan Sliders recipe from my friend Michele at Flavor Mosaic.
 I’m drooling just looking at her pictures!
 Michele’s recipe uses chicken nuggets!
 How clever is that?!

 - Next you carefully place the top half of the buns on top of the filling, whip up your buttery mustard glaze and pour it on.
 For an even layer, use a pastry or BBQ brush to evenly spread the glaze on the buns.
 Once glazed, this sliders recipe is ready to go in the oven and bake for 15-20 minutes until toasty warm and the cheese is melted to ooey gooey deliciousness!